getyourguide/swe-fe-coding-interview/README.md

 ## Project Setup
-2. Install dependecies using npm
+1. Install dependencies using npm
 ```sh
 npm install
 ```

 ### Compile and Hot-Reload for Development
-3. Make sure you are able to run dev mode of application without any compile/runtime errors
+2. Make sure you are able to run dev mode of application without any compile/runtime errors
 ```sh
 npm dev
 ```